Szymon-Czuszek/IP-Address-Tools/README.md

 ## 🤝 Contributing:
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

+## 📄 License:
+This project is licensed under the MIT License.

 ### The End